 After we go over the quick psychology/methods of putting together a great wedding reception playlist, I’ll give you a list of songs for a 4-hour reception that will keep a crowd into it, as well as a few ‘Secret Sauce’ songs that are guaranteed to bring a withering dance floor back from the dead.

-PUTTING TOGETHER THE PERFECT PLAYLIST
+BUILDING THE PERFECT PLAYLIST IS AN ART

 Putting together a DJ playlist for a wedding or special event is an art.
 It really is.

-Think about it: as a DJ, you’re tasked with putting together a list of 120-150 songs (about 60-90 seconds of playtime each) that will appeal to your whole audience, and one that ensures they’ll be interested enough in them to dance.
+Think about it: as a DJ, you’re tasked with putting together a list of 120-150 songs (about 60-90 seconds of playtime each) that will appeal to your whole audience and one that ensures they’ll be interested enough in them to dance.
 It’s kind of a daunting task!

 You’ll also be dealing with people coming up all night making requests, some which will DEFINITELY kill your dance floor.